dotnet/docs/docs/core/diagnostics/observability-with-otel.md

   > Note: Use the latest versions as the OTel APIs are constantly evolving

-### 5. Configure Open Telemetry with the correct providers
+### 5. Configure OpenTelemetry with the correct providers

 :::code language="csharp" source="snippets/OTel-Prometheus-Graphana-Yaeger/csharp/Program.cs" id="Snippet_OTEL":::